Major Groups > Saddles > Helvella palustris

 Description:

-Ecology: Officially saprobic, but I would guess that it has the potential to be mycorrhizal as well; growing scattered or gregariously on the ground or on woody debris in wet areas; often under Northern White Cedar; summer to fall; documented in Michigan, distribution uncertain.
+Ecology: Probably mycorrhizal; growing scattered or gregariously on the ground or on woody debris in bogs, swamps, and wet areas; often under northern white cedar; summer and fall; Michigan to New York.

-Cap: 1-4.5 cm; saddle-shaped or loosely lobed; black to gray; smooth or wrinkled; undersurface smooth, black to gray; the margin free when young, later ingrown with the stem in places.
+Cap: 1-4.5 cm; irregular (vaguely saddle-shaped or loosely lobed); black to gray; smooth or wrinkled; bald; undersurface smooth, black at first, becoming gray to grayish; the margin free when young, later ingrown with the stem in places.

-Stem: 1.5-6 cm long; to 1 cm wide; more or less equal; ribbed, but the ribs not forming holes or pockets; grayish.
+Stem: 1.5-6 cm long; to 1 cm wide; more or less equal; ribbed, but the ribs not forming holes or pockets; grayish; basal mycelium white.

 Helvella palustris